 Plans for Reconstruction

-Wade-Davis Bill of 1864, written by Senator Benjamin Wade of Ohio and Representative Henry Winter Davis from Maryland was another plan for Reconstruction.
+The Wade-Davis Bill of 1864, written by Senator Benjamin Wade of Ohio and Representative Henry Winter Davis from Maryland was another plan for Reconstruction.
 As part of this proposal, at least 50% of the eligible voting population would have to take an oath of loyalty to the Union.
-Each state would also be required to abolish slavery to be considered for readmittance, and the new state government would not be able to feature any Confederate officials in any seats.
+Each state would also be required to draft a new Constitution abolishing slavery to be considered for readmittance, and the new state government would not be able to feature any Confederate officials in any seats.
 This bill passed both houses of Congress, but was pocket vetoed by President Lincoln and never took effect.

 Lincoln’s Vice President, Andrew Johnson, had a somewhat different plan in mind.
 He became president after Lincoln was assassinated in April 1865, and chose to base his plan on his predecessor’s.
 He was also from Tennessee and naturally favored a plan more lenient on the South.

 Johnson wanted a speedy restoration of the Union.
 He provided amnesty for ex-rebels, except those holding over $20,000 in property (over $360,000 in today's dollars).
 Confederate leaders and those with substantial property would have to apply for a Presidential pardon.
 Southern states would also have to uphold the 13th Amendment which abolished slavery and draw up new constitutions.

 However, his plan was considerably lenient on the South.
 Former Confederate leaders took lead roles across the South and passed racist Black Codes governing the conduct of African Americans.
 Some Northerners began to question if the Civil War had been fought for nothing.